interstar/cardigan-bay/bedrock/CardTypes.md

 These are currently in the "ideation" phase.
 They seem like cool ideas, and will be important functionality but they aren't fully specced, let alone implemented.
 If you are impatient to see them, get involved :-)

 * *:hiccup* (complex html represented in hiccup format)
-* *:transclude* (working, fully functional, including transclusion of individual cards.
-Or from other Cardigan Bay instances.)
 * *:gallery* of images
-* *:network_diagram* / mind-map.
-I had something like this back in an earlier product, SdiDesk.
-And network cards would behave similarly.
 * *:outline*
 * *:spreadsheet* (grid data with embeddable clojure functionality)
-* *:widget* (full embedded interactive widgets running in clientside clojurescript.)
+* *:widget* (full embedded interactive widgets written in clientside clojurescript.)